Inflammatory Bowel Disease

-It is estimated that about 1 million Americans suffer from IBD.
+It is estimated that about 3.1 million Americans suffer from IBD.
 Males and females are affected equally.
 Ulcerative colitis and Crohn’s disease may occur at any age, including young children but occur most often in young adults.
 Most cases of Ulcerative colitis and Crohn’s disease are diagnosed before age 30.
 Crohn’s disease tends to occur in families and in certain ethnic groups, such as Eastern European Jews.
 About 5 percent to 8 percent of patients may have a family member with IBD and about 20 percent to 25 percent of patients may have a close relative with the condition.
-However, it can occur in any ethnic group and in members of families where no one else is suffering from these diseases.
+However, it can occur in any ethnic group and in members of families where no one else has these diseases.

 What is Inflammatory Bowel Disease or IBD?

 In this animation, our patient Maddie explains what Inflammatory Bowel Disease is and how it might affect you.
 You'll also learn the difference between Crohn's Disease, Ulcerative Colitis and Indeterminate Colitis.

 What are the Symptoms of Inflammatory Bowel Disease?

 Delayed growth and maturation, particularly with Crohn’s disease